-- Click My Apps > Add a New App.
+Select My Apps > Add New App.

 The app secret is an important security credential.
 Do not share this secret with anyone or distribute it within a client application.

-- The Facebook account which was used to register the application is an administrator of the app.
+The Facebook account that you used to register the application is an administrator of the app.
 At this point, only administrators can sign in to this application.

-- Back in the Azure portal, navigate to your application.
-Click Settings > Authentication / Authorization, and make sure that App Service Authentication is On.
+Select Settings > Authentication / Authorization, and make sure that App Service Authentication is On.

-You are now ready to use Facebook for authentication in your app.
+You're now ready to use Facebook for authentication in your app.